-Mount Alvernia Academy's Guidance Counselor, Sr. Irene Laurence, mfic, offers a variety of services and programs to the students and their families.
-Her primary focus is to provide support and counseling to students for emotional, academic, or social concerns.
-Counseling may be appropriate for short term issues, such as adjustment to a new class, making new friends, a family illness, or transition.
-Sr. Irene can be found all around the Academy--in the classrooms playing games or reading stories that revolve around childhood issues, in the cafeteria or her office dining with the students, in the halls during the change of classes, or before or after school in her office.
+Mount Alvernia Academy's School Counselor, Mrs. Lauren Callaghan offers a variety of services and programs to support students and their families.
+Her primary focus is to provide social-emotional counseling that fosters the success of all MAA students.
+Counseling services may be appropriate for short-term issues, such as adjustment to a new class, making new friends, a family illness, or transition.
+Mrs. Callaghan can be found all around the Academy--in the classrooms with students and faculty, in the cafeteria or recess, or meeting the students, parents or staff in her office.
+She can also be found before or after school either outside greeting students or in her office.
 The students know she is available to them.

-- Consult with teachers and administration regarding students’ needs
+- Consult with teachers and administration regarding the social-emotional needs of students

-- Consult with parents regarding any concerns about their children
+- Provide consultation and referrals for parents regarding any concerns about their children

-- Counsel individual students and small groups to help meet identified needs academically or socially
+- Provide short-term counseling to individual students and offer small groups to help support educational success

-- Believe in each student and want each to be the best person possible
+- Believe in each student and encourage each to be the best person possible

-Children may see the Guidance Counselor for any reason:
+Students at MAA may see the School Counselor for any reason:

 - Friendship problems